 Use HDR mode for composed shots: Many cameras and smartphones have a shooting mode called HDR, for high dynamic range.
 Basically, in this mode, your camera takes two or more shots at different exposures and then combines them so you get detail in the lightest and darkest areas.
 If there's any movement, though, the shot will be blurry.
 On the other hand, it may be the only way to get a shot in very dark situations, especially with a smartphone.

-Use a tripod: One reason why so many low-light shots don't come out well is because it's really hard to hold a camera or phone still long enough to take a crisp shot.
-Using a tripod takes that factor out of the equation.
+Use a tripod: One reason why so many low-light shots don't come out well is that it's really hard to hold a camera or phone still long enough to take a crisp picture.
+Using a tripod takes the shaky factor out of the equation.
+If you have a flat surface for setting up your phone, try the iKlip Grip Pro GP ($49.99 on ikmultimedia.com, check price on Amazon).
+This combination selfie stick and tripod has a Bluetooth remote control, so you can place your phone in the place with the best view and trigger your shots with the remote.
+If you don't have a good surface, Joby's GorillaPod Starter Kit ($29.95 on joby.com, check price on Amazon), which can wrap around trees and poles or stand up on the ground, is a great option that fits most smartphones.
 Also, try using the camera's self-timer mode to avoid the movement that inevitably occurs when you press the shutter button.

 Use a fast lens: A fast lens will let more light through so you can take your pictures faster, reducing the potential for blur.
 You can tell how fast a lens is by looking at the maximum aperture.
-A typical camera will have a maximum of f/3.5.
 A good camera will come in at f/2.8 or lower.
-Even smartphones can have fast lenses, like the iPhone 5 with an f/2.4 lens and HTC One X with its f/2.0 lens.
+You'll also find fast lenses on today's smartphones.
+For instance, the iPhone 12 has f/1.6 - f/2.4 lenses and the Samsung Galaxy S20 has f/1.8 - f/2.2 lenses.

 Adding ghosts to your photos

-If you don't have a camera that supports double exposures, you can merge two photos together in Photoshop Elements or another photo editing program that lets you layer one photo on top of another and control the transparency of those layers.
+If you don't have a camera that supports double exposures, you can merge two photos together in photo editing program that lets you layer one photo on top of another and control the transparency of those layers, like Photoshop Elements.
+Or, you can use an app that allows you to blend photos, like Adobe Photoshop Mix (free for iOS and Android).

 For ghost writing, you’ll need a camera that supports exposures of at least 8 seconds, with 16 or 30 producing even better results, a tripod or flat surface, a flashlight or two and darkness.
 The trick is to use the flashlight to draw pictures or words in the air.
 The long exposure captures the trailing light as a bright image floating in the air.